tvaneerd/stuff/code_reviews.md

 Good APIs are easy to use correctly, and hard to use incorrectly.
 Good classes and functions cause you to "fall into the pit of success".

+And "API" means every class and function that you write.

 ### Catching errors in Tests

 Yeah, do that.
 Test early - it helps give clarity to your code.
 It helps keep your code small and independent.